Understand your company's position and learn more about the options available

 You can liquidate a limited company with an overdrawn director’s loan account, however, this money the limited company is owed by its director(s) will need to be recovered as part of the liquidation process.
 Read our article on what is an overdrawn director's loan account to understand what it means to borrow money from your company, and how the repayment process works.

-The transactions held in your director’s loan account (DLA) represent the funds you’ve invested in your company, and the money you’ve withdrawn that isn’t via PAYE or a dividend payment.
+The transactions held in your director’s loan account (DLA) represent the funds you’ve invested in your company, and the money you’ve taken out of the company that isn’t via PAYE or a declared dividend payment.

 If you withdraw more money from the company than you have invested, not including salary and dividends, the director's loan account becomes overdrawn.
-Although overdrawn directors’ loan accounts aren’t necessarily an issue when business is good, they do take on specific significance when a company enters liquidation.
+Although overdrawn directors’ loan accounts aren’t necessarily an issue when business is good, they do take on specific significance should a company enter liquidation.

 Essentially, the funds you’ve taken are owed to the company and appear on its balance sheet as an asset to be collected in by the liquidator.